Frequently Asked Questions

-Students have the opportunity to express their thought, feelings, and questions about what they learned as they performed service and how it impacted the community
+Students have the opportunity to express their thoughts, feelings, and questions about what they learned as they performed service and how it impacted the community.

 All service projects must meet this requirement in order to qualify as meaningful Service Learning.

 In which courses will students complete their service-learning projects to fulfill the 75 hours?

 Students in grade 5 will complete service learning projects through social studies activities for 5 hours.

 Students in grades 6 - 8 will complete service learning projects for 10 hours in each grade level for a total of 30 hours.